As a certified Clean Marina Level III, we are focused on sustainable business operations and protecting the environment in which we live and work.

 - We have installed three hydration stations throughout the marina precinct and have for sale stainless enviro water bottles at both marina offices and the hotel reception.
 In addition, single use coffee cups have been removed from our guest lounge, where we encourage all guests to bring their own mug.

-- Plastic water bottles have been eradicated from our marina owned food outlets and events venues and replaced with canned water.
+- Plastic water bottles have been eradicated from our marina owned food outlets and events venues and replaced with canned Wallaby Water.
 Our mini bars at the Coral Sea Resort Hotel have had plastic water bottles also replaced with cans.

 Our team sweep the onshore marina precinct daily to limit the amount of plastic and litter entering the waterways.
 In addition, the marina team conduct a thorough check of the marina via boat on a regularly basis to remove any visible marina debris, we encourage all our guests to contact us should you sight marine debris which needs collecting during your stay.

 Coral Sea Marina Resort conducts daily operations in line with our environmental goals, which are:

 - Reduce waste and reuse/ recycle where possible.

 - Minimise the effects of marina activities on water, air and noise pollution.